antopio26/quadruped-gym/README.md

 # Quadruped Simulation Environment

+This project provides a custom Gymnasium environment for simulating a quadruped robot using MuJoCo.
+The environment supports various sensors, including accelerometers, gyroscopes, and position sensors, and allows for modular reward functions and termination conditions.

 ## 3D Printable Model

 The robot model used in this simulation mirrors the following 3D printable robot: [MG 996R Quadruped Robot](https://makerworld.com/en/models/904181-mg-996r-quadruped-robot).